Dental Implants Mesquite

 Dental implants offer a comfortable, stable, and attractive option for teeth replacement because they closely mimic your own natural teeth in terms of both function and appearance.
 Titanium posts are surgically inserted into the jawbone to act as a new tooth root.
 Then, custom-made porcelain restorations like crowns, bridges, or dentures are placed onto the posts to serve as the tooth above the gumline.
 With a nearly 100% satisfaction and success rate, implants are a long-term investment in your quality of life and oral health.

-Before you begin the process of rebuilding your smile after tooth loss, it’s important to have a basic idea of how dental implants work in Mesquite.
+Before you begin the process of rebuilding your smile after tooth loss, it’s important to have a basic idea of how dental implants work.
 Part of your initial consultation will involve our team laying out the steps of the treatment process, including an estimated timeline and pricing information.
 While every patient’s smile journey is different, you can find some of the basics described below.

 Initial Dental Implant Consultation